Avoid delays by understanding the IRB process from protocol submission to review, revision, and approval.

 - First, complete the online IRB training and ensure all research personnel on your project have done so as well.
 The IRB will not be able to approve an expedited or full board protocol until all persons named on the IRB protocol are current in their IRB training.

-- Amendment Application: Use this form to request changes to an existing approved IRB protocol.
-Note that if your protocol received an exemption, the form is not required-- you can request an amendment to an exempt protocol by sending an email to email@example.com, identifying the protocol (give protocol number and title, at a minimum), describing the proposed changes, and attaching any documents that need to be changed, such as consent forms.
+- Request an amendment to make changes to your protocol.
+Note that if your protocol received an exemption determination prior to the implementation of RASS-IRB, you can continue to submit requests to amend that exempt protocol by sending an email to email@example.com, identifying the protocol (protocol number, title, PI), describing the proposed changes, and attaching any documents that need to be changed, such as consent forms.
+Otherwise, all other amendment requests must be submitted through RASS-IRB.

-- Program Development Approval: Use this form when your study procedures or materials are not fully developed, but a sponsor is requesting an IRB protocol number for the project.
-This is an administrative approval granted by IRB staff for a very limited purpose-- usually to enable the release of funds.
-This type of administrative approval does not permit any interaction with human subjects, including recruiting.
-Once the project and study instruments are developed and finalized, you will need to submit a new application for IRB review and approval.
-Contact the IRB staff to determine whether a Program Development approval may be appropriate.
+- Prescreening (Program Development) Approval: If your study procedures or materials are not fully developed, but a sponsor is requesting proof of IRB approval for your project, the IRB office can grant an administrative Prescreening (sometimes called Program Development) approval for a very limited purpose (usually to enable the release of grant funds).
+This type of administrative approval does not permit any interaction with human participants, including recruiting.
+Once the project and study instruments are developed and finalized, you must amend the protocol in RASS-IRB to receive a complete IRB review and approval (or determination of exemption).
+Contact the IRB office to determine whether this type of review may be appropriate for your circumstances.

 - Fill out all relevant sections of the application and ensure information is complete and accurate.

-- informed consent/assent documents (form or oral consent script)
+- informed consent/assent documents (form or oral consent script).
+Note: Use our templates.

 - debriefing documents (for studies involving incomplete consent disclosure or deception)